marcusbaer/webdev-presentations/SUSTAINABILITY.md

 ### Development

 - **Write clean code:** Keep code clean and simple, avoid duplication and write efficient queries.
 Keep in mind existing frameworks and libraries, avoid unnecessary plugins.
-- **Use less JavaScript:** JS impacts website efficiency in two ways: by adding file weight to the web page and by increasing the amount of processing required by the users device.
-Look for ways to achieve front end interactions, functionality and animations using more efficient technologies like CSS, or at least use JS efficiently.
-A particular mention should be given here to tracking and advertising scripts that rarely offer any value to the user but can add significant file weight, cause significant CPU usage, slow websites down and invade their privacy.

-> https://webtest.app is a great tool for measuring the performance, data and  energy impact of ad scripts

 ### Development

+- **Use less JavaScript:** impacts website efficiency in two ways:
+    1. adds file weight to the page
+    2. increases amount of processing required by the users device

+> Use more efficient technologies like CSS, or at least use JS efficiently.

+> Tracking and advertising scripts (no user value but often large files) cause significant CPU usage, slow websites down and invade their privacy.
+Checkout https://webtest.app to measure impact.

+### Development

 - **Optimise images:** Load images at the correct scale, compress image files without visible loss of quality.
 Use the most efficient file format for each image, such as WebP.
 - **Optimise fonts:** Stick to modern web font file formats like WOFF and WOFF2, which use higher compression.
 Subset fonts to only include the characters needed.
 - **Use Accelerated Mobile Pages (AMP):** AMP can be a useful tool to strip out the fast and deliver a more lightweight and energy efficient version to mobile users.

+### Development

 - **Build static web pages:** web server has to do work thinking about what information to send back to the user each time someone tries to load a page...
 - **Use Progressive Web App technology (PWA):** cache files on the users device